Wayvo/otigons-animation-macros/README.md

+## UPDATE NOTES
+0.0.3
+1. Fixed a mistake in some of the macros where a line of code was ommited that played the animations on all clients.
+This is fixed in 0.0.3.

+2. Also, I noticed an issue I failed to test with the Token Magic FX code in these macros.
+Players are not able to apply the TMFX filters, only the GM.
+I am working on a fix for this and will push a release when I find it.

+3. Witchbolt macros have been updated for better implementation of loops

 # otigons-animation-macros
 This is a collection of Macros I've made for use with the JB2A Animations Patreon Module.
 These are based on the D&D 5e system, but can be used for other systems as well.